 Although Caleta de Fuste is a town that, in our opinion, doesn’t have much interest compared to other towns in Fuerteventura, it’s an excellent base where to stay because of its strategic ubication, as you will close enough to the places in the north and in the south of the island.

-Besides, it was here where we finally found our “refuge” for the confinement during the Covid-19 pandemy, thanks to the variety of accommodation it offers.
+Besides, it was here where we finally found our “refuge” for the lockdown during the Covid-19 pandemic, thanks to the variety of accommodation it offers.

 It’s the place where most british tourist choose to stay.
 This is visible in the advertising of hotels, car rentals, accommodations, restaurants, activities, tours and even doctors, as everything is written in english.